-During the program, the Restoration Stewards and their teams will be supported to further develop their project and will become ambassadors at both global and local levels.
-Globally, the Restoration Stewards will share their journey in a series of vlogs and blogs documenting their stories of inspiration and challenges.
-Locally, they will spark a restoration movement, creating pathways to connect, share, learn, and act for more sustainable landscapes.
+During the program, the Restoration Stewards and their teams are supported to further develop their project and serve as ambassadors at both global and local levels.
+Globally, the Restoration Stewards share their journeys in a series of vlogs and blogs documenting their stories of inspiration and challenges and participate in different international events to showcase their work.
+Locally, they are sparking a restoration movement, mobilizing local communities and creating pathways to connect, share, learn, and act for livelihoods and landscapes.

-The Restoration Stewards program will support five young restoration professionals and their teams to further develop their restoration projects and raise awareness among their local communities about the importance of ecosystem restoration and healthy landscapes.
+The Restoration Stewards program supports young restoration professionals and their teams to further develop their restoration projects and raise awareness among their local communities about the importance of ecosystem restoration and healthy landscapes.

 WHAT’S IN IT FOR THE STEWARDS?